sanjoooo/mern-ecommerce-website/README.md

-THIS IS A MERN STACK ECOMMERCE WEBSITE.
-I WAS MADE IT FOR YOU TUBE TUTORIALS.
-I THINK EVERYONE WILL BE LIKE IT.
+This is a MERN Stack Ecommerce website.
+I made it for Youtube tutorials.
+I think everyone will like it.
-IN THIS PROJECT I AM USING:
+In this project I am using:

 M = MONGODB FOR DATABASE
 E = EXPRESS JS FOR CREATING SERVER